Packaging & Labelling

 Plain packaging involves replacing all branding on a tobacco product pack with a neutral, government-designed label.
 With no evidence that such draconian restrictions generate any health benefits, the main effect of plain packaging is to stigmatise smokers.

 Plain packaging also constitutes an unjustified infringement of intellectual property rights and trademark rights guaranteed by European and national laws.
-Legal manufacturers have the right to distinguish and differentiate their products from those of their competitors.
+Legal manufacturers have the right to distinguish their products from competitors’.
 But plain packaging makes further innovation impossible by effectively preventing manufacturers from introducing new brands.
 Consumers also have the right to information about the products they are buying.
-By denying them this information, plain packaging restrictions are an affront to the legal rights of consumers as well as producers.
+By denying them this information, plain packaging restrictions constitute an affront to the legal rights of consumers and producers alike.

 Plain packaging also facilitates illegal trade in tobacco by making it easier for counterfeiters to reproduce the unbranded packs.
-Plain packaging achieves none of its stated aims, disregards the rights of EU consumers and producers, and is counterproductive in the fight against criminality and illegal trade.
+Plain packaging fails to achieve its stated aims, disregards the rights of EU consumers and producers, and is counterproductive in the fight against criminality and illegal trade.
 There is no justification for plain packaging, and no rational argument for how it serves the public interest.